mit-cml/tfjs-extension-tool/tutorial.md

 ## Edit app.js

-In the `loadModel` function, locate the `mobilenet.load(...)` call and replace it with the following data:
+In the `loadModel` function, locate the `mobilenet.load(...)` call and replace it with the following code:

 ```
 return mobilenet.load({version: 2, alpha: 0.5});